Young Pioneers of China: Constitution

 The Constitution was officially passed on June 1, 1954, on international Children's Day.
 It has since been amended many times.
 The full text is available on Wikisource.

 Symbols

 Flag

 According to the Young Pioneers Constitution, the flag is red, symbolizing the victory of the Revolution; the five-pointed star in the middle symbolizes the leadership of the CCP, while the torch symbolizes brightness down the path of communism.

-The Pioneer Battalion flag is 90 x 120 cm, while the flag of each Company is 60 x 80 cm, with an isosceles triangle (60 x 20 cm) removed from the right side.
-The removed triangle corresponds to the red scarf worn by Young Pioneers.
+The Pioneer Battalion flag is 90 x 120 cm, while the guidon of each Company is 60 x 80 cm, with an isosceles triangle (60 x 20 cm) removed from the right side.
+The removed triangle on the guidon corresponds to the red scarf worn by Young Pioneers.
+The Battalion flag and company guidon are both gold fringed and the company guidon has the company title on the right hand side on white background.

-Emblem
+League emblem

-The emblem consists of the star, the torch, and a banner reading "The Young Pioneers of China".
+The emblem consists of the gold star, the torch in traditional Chinese design with the flame alight, and a red and gold scroll reading "The Young Pioneers of China" in Mandarin Chinese.